kj89/kjnodes-gitbook/docs/bots/discord-proposal-bot.md

 ## Intro

-As a contribution to all Cosmos ecosystem our team has built this bot to keep chain governance participants notified when there is a new proposal on chain.
+As a contribution to Cosmos ecosystem our team has built this bot to keep chain governance participants notified when there is a new proposal on chain.

 ## How it works